mahmoudimus/ac/docs/public/guides/getting-started.md

         }
     }
 ```
 4. Save and close the descriptor file.
    You can click __ESC + `:wq`__ to exit and save the file.

 ## <a name="webapp"></a>Create a simple web application to stand in as an add-on

 Now, you're ready to create the web app.
 You'll use a simple, old-fashioned HTML page as an "app" to demonstrate how Connect integrates with your application.
 While a static HTML page doesn't represent a typical add-on, it's not that far off either.
 Just a few components turn any web application into an Atlassian Connect add-on.

-You'll add two key elements in a single HTML file: a `script src` element, and an `ac-content` wrapper class.
+You'll use two key components in a single HTML file: a `script src` element, and an `ac-content` wrapper class.

 <table class="aui">
     <thead>